 - A Conversation can be assigned one or more Topics, so you know the matter being discussed.

 - A Conversation may go through a series of statuses:

-- Customers are never assigned a ‘case/ticket number” in Gladly.
+- Customers are never assigned a ticket or case number in Gladly.

 - A new Conversation is never opened every time a Customer contacts you (unlike cases/tickets).

-- Conversations can cross multiple Channels (e.g. SMS, chat, voice, etc.) where cases/tickets are normally restricted to the type of Inbound Channel used.
+- Conversations can cross multiple Channels (e.g., SMS, chat, voice, etc.) where cases/tickets are generally restricted to the type of inbound Channel used.
 This omnichannel capability in a Conversation environment allows you to easily meet your Customers when and where they want to be met.